Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/B. Runner and Customer Experience.md

 | 1    | 2              |
 | 2    | 1              |

+#### Analysis of Runner Sign-ups by Week

+1. **Weekly Runner Acquisition**:

+   - Runner sign-ups fluctuate across different weeks, indicating variations in recruitment efforts and market response over time.
+   - In Week 0 (starting from January 1, 2021), 1 runner signed up for Pizza Runner, marking the initial stage of recruitment.
+   - Runner sign-ups increased in Week 1, with 2 new runners joining the platform, suggesting a positive response to initial marketing and recruitment initiatives.
+   - However, in Week 2, the number of new sign-ups decreased to 1 runner, indicating potential challenges or fluctuations in recruitment effectiveness.

 ### 2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?

 ```sql